-A mandatory CPO surveillance program was established in BC in July 2014.
-CPO-suspect isolates are required to be submitted to PHL for molecular testing and genotyping analysis and CPO cases identified for the first time or identified with a new carbapenemase gene among BC acute care facilities are to be reported to PICNet, who is responsible for publicly reporting the data.
+A mandatory CPO surveillance program was established in BC's acute care facilities in July 2014.
+CPO-suspect isolates are required to be submitted to PHL for molecular testing and genotyping analysis.
+If the CPO is identified for the first time or identified with a gene encoding a new carbapenemase among inpatients, it is considered a new case of CPO and is to be reported to PICNet, who is responsible for publicly reporting the data.
 CPO was further designated a reportable condition in BC by the Provincial Health Officer on December 22, 2016.
-Under the revised provincial surveillance protocol for CPO, endorsed by the Provincial Communicable Diseases Policy Advisory Committee of BC, all newly identified cases of CPOs in any health care setting (both acute care and community care) are to be reported to PICNet as of December 19, 2017.
+Under the revised provincial surveillance protocol for CPO, endorsed by the Provincial Communicable Diseases Policy Advisory Committee of BC, all newly identified cases of CPO in any health care setting (both acute care and community care) are to be reported to PICNet as of December 19, 2017.

-Summary of CPO cases for Q2 2018/19
+Summary of CPO cases for Q1 of 2019/20

 CPOs have been identified among patients in both acute care and community care settings, but remain uncommon in the majority of hospitals and communities.
-This quarterly report summarizes CPOs newly identified at PHL and surveillance information for new cases reported to PICNet during fiscal quarter 2 of 2018/19 (Q2, June 29 - September 20, 2018).
+This quarterly report summarizes CPOs newly identified at PHL and surveillance information for new cases reported to PICNet during fiscal quarter 1 of 2019/20 (April 1 - June 27, 2019).

-Of the isolates submitted to PHL during Q2, 66 carbapenem resistance genes were newly identified from 63 isolates, including three isolates harbouring two different genes - each gene identified for the first time in a given patient is considered a new case of CPO.
+Of the isolates submitted to PHL during Q1, 83 carbapenemase genes were newly identified from 80 isolates, including three isolates harbouring genes encoding two different carbapenemases - each gene identified for the first time in a given patient is considered a new case of CPO.

-Of the 66 genes newly identified, NDM was the prominent gene, accounting for 63.6%, followed by OXA-48 genes (21.2%), KPC (12.1%), and other OXA-type genes (3.0%) (Figure 1).
+Of the 83 genes newly identified, 45 were NDM (accounting for 54.2%), 27 were OXA-48 (32.5%), 7 were KPC (8.4%), 2 were VIM, and 2 were IMP (4.3% each) (Figure 1).